 If you don’t have a window that gets 6 hours of sunlight, provide 12 hours of supplemental lighting with incandescent, fluorescent, or LED grow lights.
-GrowAce explains the different types of grow lights, and how high to position them above plants.

 How to care for your dill

-Dill is an easy to grow plant, providing mature, harvestable plants in a relatively short amount of time.
+Dill is an easy-to-grow plant, providing mature, harvestable plants in a relatively short amount of time.
 Basic care for plants mimics the management of most other herbs.